sandeshkota/knowledge/docs/database/indexing.md

   - Certain SET Options are required

 ### Columnstore indexes
+- For analytical queries
+- google for more info..

 ## Reading Execution Plan Parameters
 - Number of Rows Read: number of rows the query read (need to read most to check if it is within the quer filters or not)